How to save money on bills

-Bills, bills, bills.
-We all have to pay them, but could we be paying less?
-The answer is probably yes.
-We’ve put together some hints to help you cut your outgoings:
+Bills…we all have to pay them, but could we be paying less?
+We’ve put together some tips that may help you cut your outgoings.

-We’ve all been there: you sign-up for a gym membership or Netflix subscription and then keep paying for it long after the excitement has worn off.
-If you’re paying for music streaming you never use or magazine subscriptions you don’t read, then why not manage your payments by getting rid of unnecessary Direct Debits?
+We’ve all been there, you sign-up for a gym membership or Netflix subscription and then keep paying for it long after the excitement has worn off.

 Spend 10 minutes going through your monthly bank statement and highlight all your non-essential spends.
-Then, go through each of them and ask yourself if you really use the service you are paying for?
+Then ask yourself if you really use the service you are paying for?
 If not, cancel it.

 Chances are, your mortgage will be your largest single payment so it is worthwhile making sure you are on the best possible rate.

 The rate that attracted you in the first place might not be the same rate you’re paying now.
 Before you roll off your fixed term mortgage deal, get in touch with your lender to check that you’re on the lowest rate available to you.

 The content on this page aims to offer an informative introduction to the subject matter but does not constitute expert financial advice specific to your own situation.
 All facts and figures were correct at time of publication and were compiled using a range of sources.